tape-framework/doc/docs/Tutorial.md

 #### Layouts and current view

-The generated app has in `app/layouts/view.cljs` a reagent function called `app`.
+The generated app has in `app/layouts/app.cljs` a reagent function called `app`.
 This is mounted in the DOM and is the entrypoint to our app.
-In it we define a HTML page layout and render the "current view".
+In it, we define an HTML page layout and render the "current view".

 ```clojure
 (defn app []